IT debt = Eternal burden ?

 • Are you seeing an increase in maintenance costs?

-• Are you having difficulty recruiting staff for your projects , particularly people skilled in the technologies that pose a problem to you?
+• Are you having difficulty recruiting staff for your projects , particularly people skilled in the technologies that are causing you problems?

-• Are minor changes to your projects taking more and more time?
+• Are minor changes to your projects taking longer and longer?

-• Have you postponed Cloud migration projects because the source system seems so complex to you?
+• Have you postponed cloud migration projects because the source system seems so complex?

 • ....

-Obviously, an information system cannot have been developed in a perfectly homogeneous manner and there can be continuous technological updating.
-But this must not weigh down companies too significantly.
+Of course, an information system cannot be developed in a perfectly homogeneous manner, and there must be continuous technological updates.
+But this must not place too much of a burden on the company.

 Measuring technical debt in IT architecture is complex.
-There is no single metric for doing this.
-There are certainly some indicators such as the time required to operate the supply chains without errors, the ratio between the cost of remediation and the cost of developing a new technical solution, the level of satisfaction of the teams working on the project , number of unfixed bugs, migration speed, etc. But none of these methods caught on.
+There is no single metric for doing so.
+While there are a few indicators, such as the time required to operate supply chains without errors, the ratio between the cost of remediation and the cost of developing a new technical solution, the level of satisfaction of the teams working on the project, the number of unfixed bugs, migration speed, and so on, none of these methods have gained traction.

 Rather than measuring, we propose to correct things:

-1. By sharing the knowledge of a system to everyone ,
+1. By sharing knowledge of a system with everyone ,

 2. By reducing volumes, and therefore complexity,

-3. By enabling migrations of outdated legacy technologies.
+3. By enabling migrations from outdated legacy technologies.

 Fix things